AI made it dramatically easier for almost anyone to produce competent-looking work.

 It also makes it easier to confuse fluency with expertise, production with understanding, and smooth output with sound judgment.

-The people who will do the best work in this environment are not the ones who produce the most with AI.
-They are the ones who still know when to stop trusting the output and go deeper.
+The strongest practitioners in this environment will not be the ones who produce the most with AI.
+They will be the ones who still know when to stop trusting the output and go deeper.

 The systems they use should be built around the same principle: not to maximize output at any cost, but to make sure output does not outrun judgment.